25-Year-Old Baltimore Police Officer Dies Of Apparent Opioid Overdose In Motel Room

 HALETHORPE, Md.
-(WJZ) — A 25-year-old Baltimore city police officer has died after an apparent overdose inside a motel room.
+(WJZ) — A 25-year-old Baltimore city police officer, Joseph Banks Jr., has died after an apparent overdose inside a motel room.

 Baltimore County Police are investigating after the officer’s girlfriend called county police Thursday night.
 She said her boyfriend was unconscious.